wolframroesler/Deutsch/README.md

 * Migrate to Pebble SDK 3
 * Change the name from ""n3v3rs text one" to "Deutsch"

-To install the watchface on your Pebble, use the Pebble SDK as described on https://developer.pebble.com/tutorials/watchface-tutorial/part1/.
+To install the watchface on your Pebble, upload `Deutsch.pbw` using the Pebble app on your smartphone, or build and install the watchface with the Pebble SDK as described on https://developer.pebble.com/tutorials/watchface-tutorial/part1/.

 Planned future changes: